Additions, Changes and Removals in Gurobi 13.0#

 Extended Log Output#

-The statistics on the model at the beginning of the log (Header) now contain the model sense and the number of non-zero linear objective coefficients.
+The model statistics reported at the beginning of the log (Header) now include the model sense and the number of non-zero linear objective coefficients.

 If you interrupt a MIP optimization and then resume it by calling the optimize method again, the final log output that displays the number of processed nodes, simplex iterations, runtime and work spent has slightly changed in Gurobi 13.
 In prior versions, the log output only showed the time and work spent on the most recent optimize call.
 With Gurobi 13, this log line displays the total, accumulated time and work spent on solving the given MIP model, and it adds another log line to display the time and work spent just on the most recent optimize call.